By Matthew DeMeritt, Esri Writer

 "We had no tools that allowed us to provide solid information that a developer or business could use to make a good decision," says Kathie Thurston, the chamber's executive director.
 "We looked to commercial Realtors and city partners to provide us with data, but we never knew if the data was current."
-(Listen to a podcast with Thurston talking about the important role Business Analyst Online played in attracting the Old Spaghetti Factory to Redlands.)

 The chamber knew it had to provide accurate, up-to-date data that proved Redlands, a city of 60,000 people located halfway between Los Angeles and Palm Springs, was a viable area where businesses could succeed.
 In 2009, the organization turned to Redlands, California-based Esri for help.
 Esri showed the city's economic development staff the on-demand reporting and mapping capabilities of Business Analyst Online, Esri's Web-based solution that combines GIS technology with extensive demographic, consumer spending, and business data.

 In 2009, Esri staff members attended the International Conference of Shopping Centers in Las Vegas, Nevada, to show the benefits of Business Analyst Online software.
 There, they met Ric Holderbaum, real estate director for the Portland, Oregon-based Dussin Group, which owns and manages the Old Spaghetti Factory chain of restaurants.